Find food that fits your pet’s needs

-- Rag or old towel (to clean up your dog if he gets wet or muddy)
+- Rag or old towel (to clean up your dog if they get wet or muddy)

-- Photo of your pet (in case he runs off)
+- Photo of your pet (in case they run off)

 Selecting a Safe Place

 One of the biggest concerns new pet parents have about taking their puppy outside is that their puppy will run off.
-Although it may seem better to stay inside and play, most dogs like to socialize, and it's important for their development to get them out and about while they're young.
-PetMD suggests simply taking him on a walk around the block to interact with his new neighbors, humans and dogs alike.
+Although it may seem better to stay inside and play, most dogs like to socialize and it's important for their development to get them out and about while they're young.
+Simply taking them on a walk around the block to interact with new neighbors, humans and dogs alike can be a great way to socialize them.
 When deciding where to go with your puppy, check if your veterinarian holds puppy play groups.
-These are usually well-organized and incorporate fun and training with dogs of similar size.
+These organized events incorporate fun and training with dogs of similar size.
 Before joining one of these groups, please ensure your puppy is up-to-date on their vaccine schedule and deworming.

 Puppies can get easily distracted, so less is more when starting outdoor activities with your puppy.
 After a few small trips out to small enclosed areas and controlled puppy play groups, next try your community dog park that may allow you and your puppy to have fun while still being in a fenced area.
-Make sure your pup's collar is snug, but not to where it makes him uncomfortable, before you start your play activities.
+Make sure your pup's collar is snug, but not too tight where it makes them uncomfortable, before you start your play activities.
 If your dog does get loose, be sure to have a photo of your pup with you and have an ID tag on his collar with your phone number.
-This is a good reason why an enclosed area is important if you want to let him off leash to run and play with other pups; you'll find that playing fetch is a lot more fun when he's not tethered to his leash.
+An enclosed area is important if you want to let him off leash to run and play with other pups; you'll find that playing fetch is a lot more fun when he's not tethered to his leash.

 Outdoor Games to Play with Puppies